 - 1. Size The emissions from a particular source are likely to be large relative to the event's electricity. - 2.
 Influence The responsible entity has the potential to influence the reduction of emissions from a particular source. - 3.
 Risk The emissions from a particular source contribute to the event's greenhouse gas risk exposure. - 4.
-Stakeholders The emissions from a particular source are deemed relevant by key stakeholders. - Outsourcing The emissions are from outsourced activities that were previously undertaken within the event's boundary or from outsourced activities that are typically undertaken within the boundary for comparable events.
+Stakeholders The emissions from a particular source are deemed relevant by key stakeholders. - 5.
+Outsourcing The emissions are from outsourced activities that were previously undertaken within the event's boundary or from outsourced activities that are typically undertaken within the boundary for comparable events.

-N/A - no excluded emission sources listed for this event.
+N/A - no emission sources were assessed as not relevant for this certification.